top of page

 Life and Work-Focused Classes and Workshops

-CWP also offers free online access to curriculum specifically designed to prepare members for Oregon’s National Career Readiness Certificate (NCRC) exam, which is recognized by a growing number of employers in Oregon and across the country, as a proof of workplace readiness.
+Additionally, CWP offers free online resources specifically designed to prepare members for Oregon’s National Career Readiness Certificate (NCRC) exam, which is recognized by a growing number of employers in Oregon and across the country, as a proof of workplace readiness.
 The NCRC is a portable certificate delivered based on the assessment of three foundational workplace skills, measuring what applicants can do rather than what they know: applied mathematics, reading for information and locating information.
 The exam will be available at CWP when our Career Centers reopen.
 For members interested in the GED, CWP can support them in finding the right educational resources for preparing and taking the exam.

 Supporting Wellness